-After Effects works in similar ways to video editing programs such as Premiere Pro and Final Cut.
+After Effects works similarly to video editing programs like Premiere Pro and Final Cut.

-For example, you can work non-destructive with your footage, you can use multiple layers for both audio and video, you can do color correction and color grading, you can work with effects and transitions for both video, audio, motion graphics and text.
+For example, you can work non-destructively with your footage, use multiple layers for audio and video, color correction and color grading, and work with effects and transitions for video, audio, motion graphics, and text.

-I use After Effects on a daily basis for anything from creating simple titles and similar motion graphics to creating 2D animated explainer videos and 3D special effects.
+I use After Effects daily, from simple titles and similar motion graphics to 2D animated explainer videos and 3D special effects.

 What is Adobe Premiere Pro?

 Adobe Premiere Pro is a video editing application designed for… well, video editing.

 It is designed for arranging and editing your video footage in a non-destructive way, i.e., you can cut up your footage and add/remove effects without affecting the original files.